AnthonyKNorman/ESP32_GPS/README.md

 nmea.py just needs all the serial data throwing at it and it populates a few variables.

 To see how to use it see gps.py.
 This uses my ST7735 library to display the GPS data on a small TFT.

+You can see more on my website at http://www.indianbeantree.co.uk/wiki/index.php?title=ESP32_MicroPython_GPS